pointnetwork/pointnetwork/README.md

 1. Fund your Raiden Node Address on Goerli testnet with token you plan to use for payment.

+1. Update the `storage_provider` address in [StorageProviderRegistry.sol](./truffle/contracts/StorageProviderRegistry.sol) to the address of your private Raiden node.

 1. Next [Join a Token Network](https://docs.raiden.network/the-raiden-web-interface/join-a-token-network#registering-a-new-token) that you want to use for payments.

 1. Update `token_address` in [resources/defaultConfig.json](./resources/defaultConfig.json) to the address of that token.

+1. Now you need to create a second Raiden node for the _deployer_ PN node to use.
+The setup is similar to above.
+You can add another provider to the `StorageProviderRegistry` for this second node but, for now, keep `cheapest_provider` set to the Raiden Node address of the first 'storage provider' node.

 1. Tell the second node to deploy the `example.z` website: